shreyakapoor072/shreyakapoor072/README.md

 - 👋 Hi, I am Shreya Kapoor, working as a Front End Developer.
 - 👀 I have experience in creating aesthetic and user friendly websites.
 - 🌱 I am constantly upgrading my skills and learning new tech.
 Have hands on experience on the following technologies till now -
-1. Javascript
+ - Javascript
-2. CSS3
+ - CSS3
-3. HTML5
+ - HTML5
-4. React
+ - React
-5. Redux
+ - Redux
-6. React Native
+ - React Native
-7. Webpack
+ - Webpack
+ - Testing (Jest/Enzyme)
 - 📫 Here is my linkedIn profile - https://www.linkedin.com/in/shreya-kapoor-1302946b/

 <!---